THOMASELOVE/431-classes-2024/class02/README.md

 ## Things to Do This Weekend

 1. Bookmark and familiarize yourself with the [main course website](https://thomaselove.github.io/431-2024/), being sure to visit the [Course Calendar](https://thomaselove.github.io/431-2024/calendar.html) and see what's ahead of you.
+You should also bookmark [R for Data Science, 2nd ed.](https://r4ds.hadley.nz/), the [R Graphics Cookbook](https://r-graphics.org/), and [Introduction to Modern Statistics, 2nd ed.](https://openintro-ims.netlify.app/), as well as the [Posit Cheat Sheets](https://posit.co/resources/cheatsheets/) page.
 2. Read through the [Course Syllabus](https://thomaselove.github.io/431-syllabus-2024/).
     - Hint: I'll know on **Tuesday at 9 AM** if you've done this.
 Thanks to those of you who have.
 3. Obtain David Spiegelhalter's *The Art of Statistics: How to Learn from Data* (~$20), and read the Introduction and Chapter 1.
     - Our [Calendar](https://thomaselove.github.io/431-2024/calendar.html) provides reading deadlines.
 Try to keep up.
+    - Again, readings this weekend include Spiegelhalter through Chapter 1, [R4DS](https://r4ds.hadley.nz/): Intro and as much of "Whole game" as possible, the [Lab 1](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab1) and [Project A](https://thomaselove.github.io/431-projectA-2024/) instructions and Chapters 1-3 of [my course book](https://thomaselove.github.io/431-book/).
 4. [Install the software](https://thomaselove.github.io/431-2024/software.html) and [R packages, data and code](https://thomaselove.github.io/431-2024/software.html#installing-r-packages-and-datacode-for-431) you'll need.
 5. **Ask us questions**.
 TA office hours start Tuesday, but [Campuswire is available now](https://thomaselove.github.io/431-2024/campuswire.html).
-6. Take a look at the [Course Book](https://thomaselove.github.io/431-book/).
-Skim through Chapters 1-3, if possible.
-7. Read [R for Data Science, 2nd ed.](https://r4ds.hadley.nz/), including the Introduction and as much of the "Whole game" part as you can.
-8. You should also bookmark the [R Graphics Cookbook](https://r-graphics.org/), and [Introduction to Modern Statistics, 2nd ed.](https://openintro-ims.netlify.app/), as well as the [Posit Cheat Sheets](https://posit.co/resources/cheatsheets/) page.
-9. Take a look at [Lab 01 (due 2024-09-11 at noon)](https://github.com/THOMASELOVE/431-labs-2024) which is your first substantial deliverable, as well as the [instructions for Project A](https://thomaselove.github.io/431-projectA-2024/) so you'll be prepared when we discuss those instructions next week.

 ## One Last Thing